Optimal Health & Wellbeing

 “At the start of the UK’s first lockdown, we saw a rise in the number of people going for daily walks, the lucky few converted their garages and spare bedrooms into make-shift gyms and there was a boom in virtual workouts in front of our laptops.
 And to help keep us in check, many people turned to smart tech and fitness apps which can monitor every aspect.”

 There’s an App for that

-According to the latest stats*, fitness apps have seen a ‘steep rise’ in users during the pandemic.
+According to the latest stats*, health and fitness apps have seen a ‘steep rise’ in users during the pandemic.
 Trackable fitness service, Strava now has 73 million users world-wide.
 Whilst, fitness app Freeletics – which has more than 2 million UK users – saw a 50% increase in its use during the first 2020 lockdown between March and June.

 Nowadays there’s an app for everything.
 You can monitor your sleep with Sleep Cycle, chart your mindfulness with mediation app Headspace and even check your blood oxygen levels with Pulse Oximeter.